Els de Schepper

 Els Baziel Germain de Schepper (born 5 October 1965 in Sint-Niklaas) is a Flemish actress, comedian and writer.

 Biography

 Els de Schepper studied cabaret at the Studio Herman Teirlinck.

 She became known to general public through several appearances on vtm: in 1991 her television career started as a panel member of the consumer program "Raar maar waar" and of the popular "Kriebels", and as an actress in the soap opera "Wittekerke" on VTM.
 She also hosted the game show "Kinderpraat" and after 1995 took charge of the television quiz show "RIR".
 Since 2001 she was also leading lady of the "De plaatgast".

+On 19 May 2023 Els' single 'Unsaid' was released, written by Eurovision legend Serhat and Belgian songwriter Jens Geerts.
+The single is a tribute to Els' great love Adel, who died unexpectedly in 2018.
+The message of 'Unsaid' is therefore: 'Don't wait to talk things out.'